mougiakouel/QGIS-Training-Manual/create_vector_data/topo_editing.rst

 To make topological editing easier, it's best if you enable snapping.
 This will allow your mouse cursor to snap to other objects while you digitize.
-To set snapping options, navigate to the menu entry :menuselection:`Settings --> Snapping Options...`.
-We'll use the rural layer for these examples, so set up your :guilabel:`Snapping options` dialog as shown:
+To set snapping options:

+* Navigate to the menu entry :menuselection:`Settings --> Snapping Options...`.
+* Set up your :guilabel:`Snapping options` dialog as shown:

 .. image:: ../_static/create_vector_data/044.png
    :align: center

-Ensure that the box in the :guilabel:`Avoid Int.` column is checked (set to true).
+* Ensure that the box in the :guilabel:`Avoid Int.` column is checked (set to true).

-Click :guilabel:`OK` to save your changes and leave the dialog, then enter edit mode with the :guilabel:`rural` layer selected.
-Check under :menuselection:`View --> Toolbars` to make sure that your :guilabel:`Advanced Digitizing` toolbar is enabled.
-Now prepare for digitizing by zooming to this
+* Click :guilabel:`OK` to save your changes and leave the dialog.
+* Enter edit mode with the :guilabel:`rural` layer selected.
+* Check under :menuselection:`View --> Toolbars` to make sure that your :guilabel:`Advanced Digitizing` toolbar is enabled.
-area:
+* Zoom to this area (enable layers and labels if necessary):

 .. image:: ../_static/create_vector_data/045.png
    :align: center

-Digitize this new (fictional) farm:
+* Digitize this new (fictional) farm:

 .. image:: ../_static/create_vector_data/047.png
    :align: center

-When prompted, give it an :guilabel:`id` of :kbd:`999` but feel free to leave the other values unchanged.
+* When prompted, give it an :guilabel:`id` of :kbd:`999`, but feel free to leave the other values unchanged.

-If you're careful while digitizing and allow the cursor to snap to the vertices of adjoining farms, you'll notice that there won't be any gaps between the farms adjacent to the new one you just digitized.
+If you're careful while digitizing and allow the cursor to snap to the vertices of adjoining farms, you'll notice that there won't be any gaps between your new farm and the existing farms adjacent to it.

-Note the undo/redo tools in the :guilabel:`Advanced Digitizing` toolbar:
+* Note the undo/redo tools in the :guilabel:`Advanced Digitizing` toolbar:

 .. image:: ../_static/create_vector_data/046.png
    :align: center